wpswings/points-and-rewards-for-woocommerce/readme.txt

 [**Download Now!!**](https://downloads.wordpress.org/plugin/points-and-rewards-for-woocommerce.zip)

 == POINTS AND REWARDS  PLUGIN COMPATIBILITIES ==

+* WooCommerce Points and Rewards is now compatible with [**Membership with WooCommerce**](https://wordpress.org/plugins/membership-for-woocommerce/) and [**Membership for WooCommerce Pro**](https://wpswings.com/product/membership-for-woocommerce-pro/?utm_source=wpswings-membership-pro&utm_medium=par-org-page&utm_campaign=membership-pro).
+This allows the admins to award a specific set of points, after the successful completion of a Membership Plan - gold, silver, platinum, or any other kind of plan.

 * The WooCommerce points and rewards plugin is compatible with [**Ultimate Gift Cards for WooCommerce**](https://wordpress.org/plugins/woo-gift-cards-lite/) and [**Gift Cards for WooCommerce Pro**](https://wpswings.com/product/gift-cards-for-woocommerce-pro?utm_source=wpswings-giftcards-pro&utm_medium=par-org-page&utm_campaign=giftcards-pro) Plugin.
 This allows the merchants to give a specific set of points on the purchase of gift card products.
 * WooCommerce rewards plugin is compatible with [**Wallet System for WooCommerce**](https://wordpress.org/plugins/wallet-system-for-woocommerce/) and [**WooCommerce  Wallet System Pro**](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-wallet-pro&utm_medium=par-org-page&utm_campaign=wallet-pro/) plugin.
 This compatibility allows you to convert your earned points and rewards into wallet credit based on a specific conversion rate.
 The admin can set points conversion into wallet credit he wants to allow.
 For example, 10 points equals 2 wallet credits.
 Customers can later use this wallet credit for purchases in the store.